orchy-mfe/orchy-doc/docs/intro.md

 # Introduction

+The `Orchy Project` consists in a bunch of utilities and templates that can help you to easily implement the [Micro Frontends](https://micro-frontends.org/) pattern in a performant way.

-`orchy` is an open source [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that aims to orchestrate multiple multi-tenant frontend applications leveraging on the following technologies:
+All of this is possible thanks to an open source [Web Component](https://developer.mozilla.org/en-US/docs/Web/Web_Components) which aims to orchestrate multiple multi-tenant frontend applications leveraging on the following technologies:

 - [Micro Frontends](https://micro-frontends.org/) pattern;
 - [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules);